drago-ex/translator/readme.md

 $this->flashMessage('hello.word));
 ```

 Passing parameters for Routers.
-Add the configuration file
+Insert to configuration file this:
 ```neon
 parameters: